paigeweber13/transfer-learning-across-platformer-games/README.md

 ### Training
 The training files can run with default arguments

+If you adjust the downsampling or play a different game, you will need to adjust "num_inputs" in your config file

 #### Single-threaded
 This will train using a single cpu core as well as render the OpenAI environment and downsampled network input.